-The incubation period after infection is 2 to 21 days (typically 3-12 days).
+The incubation period after infection is 2-21 days.
 Tissue invasion occurs via infected fluid coming into contact with breaks in the mucosa or skin.
 This can occur with animal-to-human or human-to-human transmission.
 Monocytes, macrophages, and dendritic cells are the preferred replication sites for filoviruses on initial infection.
 Infected cells migrate to the regional lymph nodes, liver, and spleen, thereby disseminating the infection.
 Ebola virus has a wide cell tropism and is able to infect a variety of different cell types, but extensive viral replication occurs in lymphoid tissue, liver, and the spleen.
 It also has the remarkable ability to modulate the expression of genes involved in the host immune response, causing lymphocyte apoptosis and attenuation of the protective effects of interferon.

 The host immune response is crucial and dictates the outcome of infection.
 Progression to the severe end of the disease spectrum occurs when the virus triggers expression of a host of pro-inflammatory cytokines, including: interferons; interleukins (IL) such as IL-2, IL- 6, IL-8, and IL-10; interferon inducible protein; and tumour necrosis factor (TNF)-alpha.
 This, in turn, causes endothelial activation and reduced vascular integrity, release of tissue factor (with associated onset of coagulopathy), and increased nitric oxide levels (with associated hypotension).
 Infection leads to lymphocyte depletion through indirect apoptosis (since the virus does not replicate in lymphocytes), and neutrophil suppression via glycoprotein GP.
 The most common cause of thrombocytopenia is platelet disappearance from damaged tissue or more generalised virus-induced disseminated intravascular coagulation, where coagulation factors are depleted.
 Disseminated intravascular coagulation, along with acute hepatic impairment, predisposes the patient to bleeding complications.
 Other complications of severe disease include acute kidney injury, hepatitis, and pancreatitis.
 Early antibody response, along with reduced lymphocyte depletion, is associated with effective viral clearance and survival.
 Flow cytometry, which was used in a treatment centre in Guinea during the 2014 outbreak, demonstrated that T-cell dysregulation (characterised by higher expression of CTLA-4 and PD-1 on CD4 and CD8 cells) was associated with death.
 This confirms earlier suggestions that an adequate, but controlled, immune response is key to survival.